gilf/angular2-indexeddb/README.md

 });
 ```

-* openCursor(storeName, cursorCallback): opens an objectStore cursor to enable iterating on the objectStore.
+* openCursor(storeName, cursorCallback, keyRange): opens an objectStore cursor to enable iterating on the objectStore.
-The first parameter is the store name and the second parameter callback function to run when the cursor succeeds to be opened.
+The first parameter is the store name, the second parameter is a callback function to run when the cursor succeeds to be opened and the third parameter is optional IDBKeyRange object.
 **openCursor** returns a promise that is resolved when the cursor finishes running or rejected if an error occurred.

 Usage example: